Lattice-Automation/seqviz/README.md

 #### `annotations (=[])`

-An array of `annotation` objects for the viewer.
-Each `annotation` requires 0-based start (inclusive) and end (exclusive) indexes.
-For forward arrows, set the annotation's direction to `1` and `-1` for reverse arrows.
-A direction of `0` or no direction produces annotations without arrows.
-Names (optional) are rendered on top the annotation.
+An array of `annotations` to show.
+Each `Annotation` requires 0-based start (inclusive) and end (exclusive) indexes.
+For arrows, set the annotation's direction to `1` for forward arrows and `-1` for reverse arrows.
+Names are rendered on top of the annotation.

 ```js
 annotations = [